nicolasblancom/wpGutenbergBlocks/readme.md

 - Node version 14.0.0 or above, and npm version 6.14.4 or above
 - WordPress installation

+Note: added .env_devilbox if you use [Devilbox](http://devilbox.org/), see optional step in Usage section

 ## Usage

+## Optional Instructions

+If you use Devilbox, just copy and paste `.env_devilbox` to your devilbox directory and change its name to `.env` (save your own file before).

+## Main instructions

 - cd wp-content/plugins
 - git clone git@github.com:nicolasblancom/wpGutenbergBlocks.git wp-learn-subscribe